thompsonsj/payload-crowdin-sync/README.md

 Plugin options:

 - `projectId` (required): the id of the project in CrowdIn.
 - `directoryId` (optional): define a parent directory in your CrowdIn project to sync translations.

+### Environment variables

+Set `PAYLOAD_CROWDIN_SYNC_ALWAYS_UPDATE=true` to update all localized fields in CrowdIn when an article is created/updated.

+By default, updates will only be sent to CrowdIn in the following scenarios.

+- At least one of the localized text fields has changed: any change to a localized `text` field updates the compiled `fields.json` that is sent to CrowdIn.
+- A `richText` field is changed.
+Individual `richText` fields will only be updated on CrowdIn if the content has changed - each field has its own file on CrowdIn.

+It is useful to have a convenient way of forcing all localized fields to update at once.
+For example, if the plugin is activated on an existing install, it is convenient to trigger all updates on CrowdIn for a given article without having to change every `richText` field or one of the `text` fields.

 ## Details